denysdovhan/bash-handbook/README.md

 # Functions

 In scripts we have the ability to define and call functions.
-As in any programming language, functions in bash are chunks of code, but there are other differences.
+As in any programming language, functions in bash are chunks of code, but there are differences.

 In bash, functions are a sequence of commands grouped under a single name, that is the _name_ of the function.
 Calling a function is the same as calling any other program, you just write the name and the function will be _invoked_.